mattcurrie/gb-save-states/README.md

 # Limitations

 - Sound/Music cannot always be restored 100% due to some sound registers being read only.
 This generally isn't a problem unless loading a save game from the startup menu instead of during gameplay.
 Pausing and resuming the game can sometimes resolve any sound problems.

-The patches are currently written to target a flash cart with 32KB of save RAM, so there are the following limitations:

-- Game Boy Color games are not supported.
-- Games that originally use more than 8KB of battery backed RAM are not currently supported.

 # Notes